cdapio/cdap/DEVELOPERS.rst

 First, open the CDAP project in IntelliJ IDEA: ``Select File > Open... > cdap/pom.xml``

-Then, configure a run configuration to run CDAP Standalone:
+Then, configure a run configuration to run CDAP Local Sandbox:

 - Select Run > Edit Configurations...
 - Add a new "Application" run configuration